shel0403/HabitTracker/README.md

 # HabitTracker

 Web application to track studying English.
-It tracks dayli status of:
+It tracks dayly status of:
 - writing
 - listening
 - speaking